2013-2014 Nicol Entrepreneurial Award

 What's at stake?

-Teams will compete for a $5,000 1st place cash prize.
+Teams will compete for cash prizes that include $5000 for 1st place, $2000 for 2nd place and $1000 for 3rd place.
 The winning team will also have a chance to compete in the national finals held in Ottawa during the 24th-25th of March, 2014.

 Am I Eligible?